bryeduria/todo-list-app/README.md

 # FDB React + AWS

-A Free Coding Bootcamp Project made with react, and deployed in AWS.
+A Free Coding Bootcamp Project made with React, and deployed in AWS.

 ---